 In addition,'Power of Reading' and other quality texts are at the very heart of our school curriculum, as we aim to encourage and promote a love of reading in our children.

-Please follow the link below to find out more about Power of Reading.
+Please follow the link at the bottom of the page, to find out more about Power of Reading.

 If you have any questions about reading or phonics, your child's class teacher would be your first point of contact for advice.